 As we pointed out in a recent blog post, Finisar’s potential for diversifying its VCSEL business into the smart phone business should not be characterized as “tremendous.”
-While the impact will certainly be noticeable, there should be ample competition from suppliers, such as Lumentum Holdings, Broadcom, II-IV, and perhaps one or more other players to cut down on its revenue potential.
+While the impact will certainly be noticeable, there should be ample competition from suppliers, such as Lumentum Holdings, Broadcom, II-VI, and perhaps one or more other players to cut down on its revenue potential.
 Assuming the relatively high level of competition, we estimate that additional sales per quarter for Finisar would be optimistically no more than $60 million, and we project only a few more points on total gross margin because of the large quantity of other products sold by the firm.
 One can easily bet that a company like Apple will want to maintain a good number of vendors in order to avoid any disruptions in the supply chain, and to keep pricing of these components as low as possible.
 We also believe that the advantages resulting from this new capability will not by itself tend to excite people enough to lead to an unexpected jump in sales of these new high-end versions of phones.
 In addition, while the impact of a larger number of VCSEL arrays in autonomous automobiles may be realized in 2020, other considerations will almost inevitably get in the way.

 With VCSEL arrays for LiDAR (3D imaging), a pulse of light is sent, and then the time it takes to come back is determined to calculate distance.
 The iPhone and other such devices will be convenient to use as a measuring tool for all sorts of things.
 Still, the ability to calculate dimensions just by sending pictures over the Internet in order to buy shoes or get customized suits, or inserting a couch into the photo of a living room to see if it fits the style or layout, would almost assuredly not be the kind of functionality that will result in long lines at the Apple Store – and neither would facial recognition in order to avoid the use of passwords.